dfrib/emacs_setup/README.md

 # Setting up Emacs

 Replace the dummy `init.el` file from the step above with the `/.emacs.d/init.el` file of this repo.
-You might need to modify the `cmake-ide-build-dir` and `rtags-path` paths in `init.el` file; they are both set to `~/opensource/rtags/build` by default.
+You might need to modify the `cmake-ide-build-dir` and `rtags-path` paths in the `init.el` file; they are both set to `~/opensource/rtags/build` by default.

 ## Installing irony-server